 The more people who know you are looking for information, a job, or a resource, the more effective your networking will be.

-- Join LinkedIn, create and profile and network with employers, alumni, and colleagues
+- Join LinkedIn, create a profile and network with employers, alumni, and colleagues

 - Attend a Career Fair and talk to employer representatives about jobs available in their organization and opportunities for you